Billionaire builds beach access app after violating rules

 NEWPORT BEACH, Calif.
 (AP) — A tech billionaire whose elaborate wedding in a redwood grove violated California rules has helped create a smartphone app that shows users a map of more than 1,500 spots where people can get to the coastline.

 The California Coastal Commission planned to unveil the YourCoast app at its meeting Thursday in Newport Beach, the Los Angeles Times reported.
-Napster co-founder Sean Parker agreed to help make the educational tool after he built a large site resembling a movie set for his wedding in an ecologically sensitive area of Big Sur without proper permits.
+Sean Parker, co-founder of file-sharing service Napster, agreed to help make the educational tool after he built a large site resembling a movie set for his wedding in an ecologically sensitive area of Big Sur without proper permits.

 Parker, a former president of Facebook, also paid $2.5 million in penalties, which helped fund hiking trails, field trips and other efforts to increase public access to the popular tourist area.
 It was a rare high-profile coastal violation case resolved with cooperation rather than a legal fight, the newspaper said.